Passages Malibu: History and founders

 A second, less expensive facility called Passages Ventura opened in 2009 in Port Hueneme, California.

-In 2012, the center had 29 beds and approximately 25 percent of its clients were Californians.
+In 2012, the center had 29 beds and approximately 25% of its clients were Californians.

 Controversy

 Passages, and the treatment method it employs, have been the subject of controversy.
 According to a September 2013 New York Times report, it is "the largest and most expensive" of the many rehab facilities in Malibu.
-In 2011, treatment at the center cost $88,500 a month.
-In contrast, the Betty Ford Center cost $27,400 for 30 days in 2011.
 Passages keeps any money that has been deposited, even if a patient exits the center before completing treatment similar to other addiction treatment facilities.

 In addition, Passages' treatment philosophy is controversial both because it disputes the efficacy of multi-step treatment programs and also because the founders do not believe that addiction is a disease.
-Passages claims that its method produces above an 80-percent rehabilitation rate.
+Passages claims that its method produces above an 80% rehabilitation rate.
 However, the accuracy of these statistics has been questioned by other rehabilitation professionals, particularly because they include people who have been out of treatment for only 30 days.

+In September 2015, a former director and whistleblower at the facility sued for wrongful termination after claiming that she was fired for alerting management that some staff weren't being appropriately compensated or receiving proper breaks and refusing to falsify documents relating to a patient's death in March of that same year.
+The plaintiff was awarded $1.8 million by a jury in August 2017.